armin-backhaus/phpStorm_test/src/wow/Battle/BattleConcept.md

 ### all Breeds allowed in all Groups?
 - new class Group to add/remove member
 ### catch different types of input

+### user story
+- want possibility to add Breeds into groups
+- possibility to put them in battle
+- let them fight with healt, strength and defense values
+-